-The current Directors Messrs.
+The Directors holding office during the year, Messrs.
 D.Y.
-Schwarzmann, who was a partner in PricewaterhouseCoopers LLP as at 31 December 2021, D N Rackham, who was a director in PricewaterhouseCoopers as at 31 December 2021 and P.A.B.
+Schwarzmann, who was a partner in PricewaterhouseCoopers LLP as at 31 December 2022, D.N.
+Rackham, who was a director in PricewaterhouseCoopers LLP as at 31 December 2022 and P.A.B.
 Evans, who retired from the PricewaterhouseCoopers LLP partnership on 30 June 2007, received no remuneration from the Company.
-PricewaterhouseCoopers LLP are in receipt of fees for the provision of services to the Scheme Administrators as detailed in Note 15 (f).
+PricewaterhouseCoopers LLP are in receipt of fees for the provision of services to the Scheme Administrators as detailed in Note 15 (g).